Carlos Guirao (footballer)

-Carlos Guirao Mora (born 27 April 2003) is a Spanish professional footballer who plays as a midfielder for CD Leganés.
+Carlos Guirao Mora (born 27 April 2003) is a Spanish professional footballer who plays as a midfielder for CD Eldense, on loan from CD Leganés.

 Career

 Born in Madrid, Guirao was a CD Leganés youth graduate, having joined their youth sides in 2016, aged 13.
 On 7 September 2022, after finishing his formation, he was loaned to Tercera Federación side CD Móstoles URJC for the season.

 Guirao made his senior debut on 11 September 2022, starting in a 1–0 home win over Las Rozas CF. Back to Lega the following July after being a regular starter, he was assigned to the reserves, and renewed his contract until 2025 on 17 October 2023.

 On 30 August 2024, Guirao agreed to a one-year loan deal with Real Betis, being initially assigned to the B-team in Primera Federación.
 He made his first team – and La Liga – debut on 23 November, starting in a 4–2 away loss to Valencia CF.

+Back to Lega in July 2025, Guirao renewed his contract with the club until 2029 on 19 September of that year.
+On 8 August 2026, he was loaned to fellow Segunda División side CD Eldense, for one year.